Imburse-Payments/imburse-payments.github.io/pages/tutorials/claiming-and-redeeming-a-reward.md

 icon_class: icon_documents_alt icon
 ---
 # Claiming and Redeeming a Reward
-A reward needs to be claimed and then redeeming in order for you to allow you customers to redeem the reward value.
+A reward needs to be claimed and then redeemed in order for you to allow your customers to redeem the reward value.

-For more information on the Rewards Catalog, see the [Claiming a Reward in Getting Started](/pages/getting-started/claiming-and-redeeming-a-reward).
+For more information see the [Claiming a Reward in Getting Started](/pages/getting-started/claiming-and-redeeming-a-reward).

 # Prerequisites
 Aswell as familiarity with the [Core Concepts](/pages/guides/core-concepts), you'll need the following: